4rn3/KTA_q_learning/README.md

 agent learns by trial-and-error, adjusting the actions it takes based on the rewards it received in the past.
 <br>
 We will use the Q-learning algorithm.
-This algo- rithm generates a table called the Q-table which has a mapping of every state and possible action to a value.
+This algorithm generates a table called the Q-table which has a mapping of every state and possible action to a value.
 The agent will learn which actions to take based on the values of this table.<br>